Six-Step Process to Probate Success

 Brandon Barnes is a newer investor that has been able to realize $100,000 in revenue in less than a year of real estate investing.
 The most effective strategy, which has resulted in over half of his overall revenue, is the pursuit of probate real estate.
 Brandon has been able to turn a $1000 marketing budget into over $50,000 in revenue in less than one year by consistently adhering to this six-step probate process, which he outlined in detail in our recent conversation:

 Step 1 – Obtain Probate Leads

-Obviously, the first step is to get your hands on the probate leads.
-In most markets, you must physically visit the County Courthouse and ask a clerk for assistance in pulling the records on everyone that has submitted estate to be probated.
+Obviously, the first step in the real estate probate process is to get your hands on related leads.
+In most markets, you must physically visit the County Courthouse and ask a clerk for assistance in pulling the records on everyone that has submitted an estate to be probated.
 In other markets, this step can be completed online or on the phone.

 Brandon commits to going down to the probate courthouse once each and every week in 3 different counties.

 After obtaining leads, the next step for successful probate real estate investing is to prepare the probate letters.
 Brandon accomplishes this by mail merging the documents together.
 For example, if he pulled 10 probate records, he will put them in an Excel spreadsheet with three columns – one for the addresses, personal representatives, and the decedent – and mail merge those into his standard probate letter.
 Following this method allows you to quickly create the letters while minimizing the manual labor required.

 Brandon’s standard probate letter reads, “Hi.
 My name is Brandon.
 I recently understood that you’ve initiated a probate record with the (insert County) at the address of (insert address).
 I offer my condolences and I am deeply sorry for your loss.
 I’d love to talk to you and help you clear this up with lower holding costs than you are already being charged.”